freeflowuniverse/herolauncher/pkg/jobsmanager/README.md

 ## Concurrency Management

-The daemon uses Go's concurrency primitives to safely manage multiple jobs:
+The watchdog uses Go's concurrency primitives to safely manage multiple jobs:

 - Each job is processed in a separate goroutine
 - A wait group tracks all running goroutines